colinsongf/DBPedia/README.md

 **Scala considerations**

-I have been lacking the time to implement a Scala version in a couple of hours but would like to give some code snippets and underlying concepts
+I have been lacking time to implement a Scala version in a couple of hours but would like to give some code snippets and underlying concepts

 A Regex

 Parse each question with a regex using the standard Scala package.
 We obtain a string with the full name of Tony Blair

 ```